 If you’re a Naruto fan like me, then you were probably also just as intrigued by the way they fought using chakra and ninjutsu.
-I personally also used it as
+I personally also used it as inspiration for training actual martial arts.

 But one thing I always liked about Naruto is how realistic the hand-to-hand combat scenes seemed, and how they used real martial arts techniques.
 So that’s what I’m going to address in this post: What martial arts are used in the Naruto series?